subnetspider/subnetspider.github.io/_posts/2025-01-22-building-a-fault-tolerant-reverse-proxy-with-freebsd.md

 ### Goal

-The goal of this blog post is to set up HAProxy as a reverse proxy on two FreeBSD hosts with CARP for fault tolerance, so that you can still access services if one of the hosts fails.
+The goal of this blog post is to set up HAProxy as a reverse proxy on two FreeBSD hosts with CARP for fault tolerance, so that you can still access your services if one of the hosts fails.

 ## Background